hashicorp/field-workshops-terraform/docs/slides/multi-cloud/terraform-cloud/tf-intermediate/index.md

 Modules provide many benefits and solve problems for complex Terraform configurations.

 - Organization - easier to naviagate, understand, and update by grouping Terraform configuration into logical components
-- Re-useability - easier to re-use configuration written by either yourself, your teammates, or the Terraform community
+- Re-useability - easier to re-use configuration written by yourself, your teammates, or the Terraform community
 - Consistency and best practices - ensure best practices are applied across configurations

 ???